rottenwheel/revuo-weekly/readme.md

 [Emerald](https://github.com/KingFelix/emerald/) is the theme used by Revuo.
 It is a minimal and mobile-first blog theme for Jekyll.

 ## Setup & usage
-To setup emerald you have to follow the steps below:
+To set up the latest Revuo, you have to follow the steps below:

 Install ruby from [here](https://www.ruby-lang.org/en/)